davidfstr/dafoster.net/_posts/2021-03-02-real-time-updates-in-django-with-websockets-channels-and-pub-sub.md

 By the end of this story Alice has posted three messages to the chat room but Bob only sees the first and third message that Alice posted.
 Bob missed the second message because it was fired in between when Bob started and finished loading the Chat Room Page.

-How can we avoid losing events like this? <a href="javascript:scrollToSubscribeBlock();">Join me next week</a> as I sketch some solutions to this tricky scenario.
+How can we avoid losing events like this?
+[Join me next week] as I sketch some solutions to this tricky scenario.

+[Join me next week]: /articles/2021/03/09/reliable-rendering-of-web-pages-that-view-concurrently-modified-data/

 Happy coding!